ericdammannjr/Eric-D-GLY6932-Final-Project/README.md

         δ = coefficent for the effect of the presence of prey on the predator birth rate γ = predator death rate coefficent

-The Lotka-Volterra model is a system of two non-linear ordinary differential equations which are the time derivative of the prey and predator population densities.
+The Lotka-Volterra model is a system of two non-linear ordinary differential equations which are the time derivatives of the prey and predator population densities.
 In this simulation the equations are solved using a 4th order Runge-Kutta numerical integrator.

 ### Install Julia: